fportantier/habu/README.rst

 **Microsoft Windows**:

-Install it with the pip method.
+Install with the pip method.

 Get Help
 --------